 The Civil Service Retirement System (CSRS) is two-tiered.
 For employees hired prior to January 1, 1984, OTS withholds 7.0 percent of regular earnings.
-OTS contributed 8.51 percent of regular earnings in 2001 for each employee in this tier.
+OTS contributed 7.5 percent of regular earnings in 2002 for each employee in this tier.
 The sum is transferred to the Civil Service Retirement Fund, from which this employee group will receive retirement benefits.
 Employees do not contribute to, or receive benefits from, the Social Security System.

-For employees with more than five years of service (not necessarily continuous), hired on or after January 1, 1984, OTS withholds 0.8 percent of regular earnings, in addition to Social Security withholding.
-OTS also contributed 8.51 percent of regular earnings in 2001 for each employee in this tier.
-At the point regular earnings exceed the FICA maximum wages (\$80,400 for 2001), employees covered under this tier of CSRS are required to have 7.0 percent of their earnings withheld.
+For employees with more than five years of (not necessarily continuous) service, hired on or after January 1, 1984, OTS withholds 0.8 percent of regular earnings, in addition to Social Security withholding.
+OTS also contributed 7.5 percent of regular earnings in 2002 for each employee in this tier.
+When regular earnings exceed the FICA maximum wages (\$84,900 for 2002), employees covered under this tier of CSRS are required to have 7.0 of their earnings withheld.
 This employee group will receive retirement benefits from both CSRS and the Social Security System.

 Beginning in January 1987, all employees hired since January 1, 1984, either as new employees or having less than five years of accumulated service (with a break in service over one year) are included in the Federal Employee Retirement System (FERS).
-For these employees, OTS withheld 0.8 percent of regular earnings in 2001.
-The agency contributed 10.7 percent of regular earnings in 2001 for FERS employees.
+For these employees, OTS withheld 0.8 percent of regular earnings in 2002.
+The agency contributed 10.7 percent of regular earnings in 2002 for FERS employees.
 This group of employees will receive benefits from FERS as well as the Social Security System, to which they concurrently contribute.